intermine/im-docs/docs/intermine/get-involved.md

 This document sets out the development processes for those contributing to the [InterMine code base](https://github.com/intermine/intermine).
 It specifically refers to the main application code-base, but these practices should be employed in an ideal world on all code bases.

-There is no distinction between the processes that developers should follow internally or externally - all code contributions, whether from core team members or outside contributers, should be treated the same.
+There is no distinction between the processes that developers should follow internally or externally - all code contributions, whether from core team members or outside contributors, should be treated the same.

 ## Branches